This isn’t my first time buying and reviewing an ICECO fridge. And, it probably won’t be my last.

 With ICECO coming in at ~50% of the cost (compared to the competitors), you really can’t help but scratch your head on why you wouldn’t consider ICECO.
 But hey, some people shop solely by the brand.

 About a year after purchasing it, I was still pretty happy with its performance.
-In fact, we wound up buying a house in the meantime and unfortunately, the refrigerator in our new home wasn’t working.
-This was during the appliance crisis brought on by the pandemic.
+In fact, we wound up buying a house in the meantime, and unfortunately, the refrigerator in our new home wasn’t working.
+This occurred during the appliance crisis triggered by the pandemic.
 That resulted in us waiting two months before our new appliances arrived.
-As you might predict, the JP50 wound up being our primary refrigerator.
+As you might predict, the JP50 ultimately became our primary refrigerator.

-While it’s great and it helped us weather the storm for two months, we were pumped when the real stuff arrived.
+While it was great and helped us weather the storm for two months, we were excited when the real stuff arrived.
 However, it worked flawlessly for two months straight.

 A few camping trips later, we decided to upgrade from the JP50 to the ICECO VLPro75D, which sported an overall larger capacity with dual zones for cooling and freezing.
 Yet again, I was happy with its performance.
-You know what they say; two zones are better than one!
-That’s a saying, right?
+You know what they say: two zones are better than one!
+That’s a saying.

-Now, ICECO is celebrating its 4-year anniversary with a newly designed fridge that was completely inspired by overlanders and the RV community.
+Now, ICECO is celebrating its 4th anniversary with a newly designed fridge that was inspired entirely by overlanders and the RV community.
 The ICECO APL55 definitely packs a punch, so let’s get into it.

 Find It Online: